-Learn when to stop ABA therapy for your child in this up-to-date guide + how long should a child attend ABA therapy.
+Learn when to start and stop ABA therapy for your child in this up-to-date guide + how long should a child attend ABA therapy.

 According to ABA therapy professionals, ABA should be stopped when: